henry4k/live-share-server/README.md

 Development dependencies:

 - luarocks-5.2
+- make
-- luarocks-5.1 (for LuaJIT)
+- pkg-config
 - For building the static content:
   - nodejs
   - npm
-  - (and everthing mentioned in `web/package.json`)

 ## Setup

-1. Install the dependencies mentioned above.
-2. Install further backend dependencies by running `./install-deps`.
-3. Build the static web content by running `npm install` and `npm run build` in `web`.
+1. Run `luarocks make` in the projects root directory.
+2. Adapt `config.lua` to your needs.
+3. Use `./server run` to start the server.

 ## License and copyright